MonaSolutions/MonaServer/doc/scalability.rst

     NOTE("Server '"..server.name.."' at address "..server.address)
   end

 .. warning:: *self.name = name* in the function body of *onHello* creates on the *server* object a *name* value.
-Beware with this kind of thing on *server* object, it's shared with all other `Server Application <./serveapp.html>`_.
+Beware with this kind of thing on *server* object, it's shared with all other :doc:`serverapp`.
 If one other server application attachs too a *name* value to this *server* object, it will overload the previous assignment.
 A solution can be to prefix the property by the name of the current application.

 The main goal of this exchange mechanism is to share resource wanted between all the server instances.
 For example, if you use Mona to stream (by server bypass configuration, no P2P) to many subscribers, usually there are a small number of publishers and a very important number of subscribers.
 The server can support the publisher load, but could be saturated by the important number of listeners.